NYPL/ami-preservation/docs/pages/metadata/imperfect-technical-metadata-fields.md

 - menu animations
 - alternate title structures

-So if a disc contains a feature plus several shorter extras, MediaInfo may report only the duration most closely associated with the primary retained content, rather than a disc-wide total of all playable material.
+So if a disc contains a feature plus several shorter extras, MediaInfo may report only the duration most closely associated with the primary  content, rather than a disc-wide total of all playable material.

 ### Why “total duration” can be misleading